 Bitget Wallet Shifts Toward An Everyday Finance App

-The Pay hub unifies crypto cards, QR payments, bank transfers, and in-app shopping into a single, front-facing flow, making Bitget Wallet one of the few self-custodial platforms to support all major crypto payment methods in one place.
+The Pay hub unifies crypto card, QR payment, bank transfer, and in-app shoppin into a single, front-facing flow, making Bitget Wallet one of the few self-custodial platforms to support all major crypto payment methods in one place.
 Users can spend crypto globally via cards accepted across Mastercard and Visa networks, pay locally by scanning QR codes, or transfer stablecoins directly to bank accounts where supported.
 By combining global and local payment options in one app, the wallet gives users the flexibility to pay anywhere while retaining full control of their funds through self-custody.

 Central to the update is a streamlined interface designed for frequent use, reducing friction in everyday financial interactions.
 The redesign introduces Dynamic Panel, a live notification feature that keeps real-time transaction updates visible without disrupting what users are doing.
 It also adds Today's View, a new screen accessible with a simple swipe that offers a concise overview of recent activity and commonly used actions.
 Paired with a cleaner, modular layout, the interface shortens the steps needed to manage funds, helping users complete onchain actions more efficiently.